-The two bangs in the small room was almost deafening, and definitely disorientating.
+The two bangs in the small room were almost deafening and definitely disorientating.

-Neither she or the man beside her had been hit.
+Neither she nor the man beside her had been hit.

-She felt a kick in the back and the tickling of glass, then broke free as the man she’s run into rolled out of the way.
+She felt a kick in the back and the tickling of glass then broke free as the man she’d run into rolled out of the way.